Policy Audience: Graduate Faculty - Page 2 - UW Graduate School Skip to content

 3.7.1 Communicating Performance and Progress Requirements

-A student admitted to the Graduate School may continue graduate study and research at the University of Washington as long as the student maintains satisfactory performance and progress toward completion of the student’s graduate degree.
+A student admitted to a graduate program may continue graduate study and research in that program at the University of Washington as long as the student maintains satisfactory performance and progress toward completion of the student’s graduate degree or certificate.
 The definition of satisfactory academic and professional performance and progress may differ among graduate programs.
 Each graduate program is required to document and distribute performance and progress requirements to each of its graduate faculty and graduate students upon student enrollment.
-Documentation shall include the following information:

 • General expectations for graduate student performance and progress within the program that includes, but is not limited to, required coursework, research, scholarship, professional behavior relevant to the program, fieldwork, practicum requirements, and length of time allowed for completion of various phases of the program.